Rjpdude/redux-pods/README.md

 ## Motivation

 At any scale, even in small applications but especially in larger ones, the matrix of elements composing a redux store can quickly become unmanageable.
-Teams & developers find themselves juggling an ungodly number of action types, action creators and reducers, which are often times scattered across hundreds of different files, workspaces and directories.

-Coordinating all of these elements for consumption adds another layer of complexity as well.
-Path selectors for mapping state objects plus state/action mapping functions themselves can quickly add up to thousands of lines of code, even in well organized applications.
+Teams & developers find themselves juggling an ungodly number of action types, action creators, reducers and path selectors which are often times scattered across hundreds of different files, workspaces and directories.

 **Redux Pods** looks to solve this altogether by allowing reducers to declare actions and stateful effects all in one place.